 Question 11: Is there any legal device that may be used in a body-piercing hole to keep it from closing?

 Answer: Fishing line covered by tape is allowed.
 Plastic plugs would not be allowed.
+A silicone insert, if pliable, would be allowed.

 Question 12: Our team is wearing black compression shorts.
 One player would like to wear traditional black shorts.
 Is this allowed?